 Blends are something that speciality coffee has inherited.
 I hope we can shake them off and move on.
 They are too big a part of our industry.
 Holding on to them is holding us back.

 It troubles me to talk to colleagues and friends in the industry that are forced to focus so heavily on price in a business that is supposed to be all about quality.

 Filter blends?
 Please everyone, stop.
 Stop selling them, stop buying them, stop drinking them.
 There are farmers, roasters and whole communities putting huge effort into producing excellent coffee.
 When we make filter coffee, surely this is the coffee we should be drinking.

 What do you think?
 It would be good if this could be the start of a healthy conversation.
-Let us know your thoughts on Twitter.
+Let us know your thoughts over on our Discord server.